 Feige echoed the sentiment.
 “This phase has been about resetting the MCU and meeting all these new characters,” he said of Phase 4.
 He added that Phase 4 will soon conclude with a final show and a film: The She-Hulk series starring Tatiana Maslany as Bruce Banner’s cousin and the long-awaited Black Panther sequel, Wakanda Forever.

-Marvel concluded its panel on Saturday with the Wakanda Forever trailer.
+Marvel concluded its panel with the Wakanda Forever trailer.
 Before he introduced the teaser, writer-director Ryan Coogler recalled Boseman grabbing his shoulder in excitement when Coogler debuted the first Black Panther trailer at Comic-Con in 2017.
 “I promise I can feel his hand on me now.
 Chad is no longer with us physically, but his spirit, his passion, his genius, his pride and his culture, and the impact he made on this industry will be felt forever,” the filmmaker said.
 “We put our love for Chadwick into this film.”

 Kang is the next big bad in Phases 5 & Phase 6